alexts14/NewREADME/README.md

 ```
 That means STAR has successfully written 7 of the 11 total Suffix Array chunks.
 ## Ubuntu crashed again and the index was incomplete.
-I now re-run it with the option to work also in the backgroud so that even if the window will close it will still work.
+I now re-run it with the option to work also in the backgroud so that even if the window will close it will still work (nohup).
 ```
 (NMR-env) alexts14@GabanouMelissa:~/NMR_project$ tail -f ~/NMR_project/star_index_full/Log.out
 Mar 25 12:42:17 ... starting to sort Suffix Array.
 This may take a long time...